xrdocs/virtual-routing/_tutorials/2022-08-23-xrd-with-docker-control-plane-and-vrouter.md

 We'll work with 3 physical interfaces available on the current host machine and transform the setup to provide 3 macvlan interfaces corresponding to each of these physical interfaces that we can then pass into the XRd Control-Plane container.

-On the host-machine in use in this tutorial series, the available interfaces are:
+On the host-machine in use in this tutorial series, the available interfaces are highlighted below (ens33 here is the main gateway interface for the host machine and we'll ignore that):

 <div class="highlighter-rouge">
 <pre class="highlight">